Homepage > Journal > What is interface consistency? Interface design and aesthetics

 And about its appearance, size, position, structuring, colors, and typography.
 And these are only the most fundamental problems.

 Samsung Family Hub refrigerator with a 21" touchscreen works with the SmartThings ecosystem.
-An interface enables the users to control the connected devices, e.g., a washing machine. | Source: Samsung
+An interface lets users control the connected devices, e.g., a washing machine. | Source: Samsung

-However, designing graphical user interfaces for multiple devices is not just a matter of responsiveness.
+However, designing graphical user interfaces for multiple devices is more than just a matter of responsiveness.
 (The key principles of Responsive Web Design (RWD) have been covered in a separate article).
-The application interface design is also the issue of a given device's unique:

 • Functionalities